 “Close the door!”
 I insisted, “it’ll go out on its own when it doesn’t get any oxygen!”

 The husband again looked at me like I was crazy.
 Can you blame him?

-I gingerly opened the door and starting sprinkling water on the fire like you would onto the face of a person in a graceful faint, which wasn’t exactly effective against an actual fire.
+I gingerly opened the door and started sprinkling water on the fire like you would onto the face of a person in a graceful faint, which wasn’t exactly effective against an actual fire.

 “What are you doing??
 Throw the whole cup!”

 While the husband and I argued about the proper way to put out the dwindling fire, Lilly ran up to us yelling “stop talking! stop talking!”

 Apparently, the house being on fire was interfering with her daily dose of My Little Pony.
 That girl definitely has her priorities in order.

 By this time the fire, probably bored with our infantile attempts to put it out, winked out on its own, leaving only a blackened oven in its wake.

 So yes, I very nearly set our apartment on fire, I apparently have an underlying fear of things blowing up in my face, the neighbors probably think we’re either crazy or were trying to kill each other, and the toddler cares more about My Little Pony than the wellbeing of her home.

 Not too bad as far as Mondays go, right?